 30.8% said they prefer to experience products in person

 16.9% said they have privacy concerns about online shopping

 As the vaccine rollout continues, we will all get back out into the world, seeking experiences that reinforce a sense of normalcy.
 Destination brick-and-mortar locations can offer such experiences.

 4. Consumers are becoming more conscious of their shopping choices.

-Shopping choices are based not only on convenience, but also on a desire for experience, and on personal values.
+Shopping choices are based not only on convenience but also on a desire for experience and personal values.

 What’s more, many consumers will behave based on values that formed or were heightened during the pandemic.